 If you find yourself in Spain in June and see a short American woman running around yelling this at random people, that will be me.
 Although something tells me it might have the opposite effect of which I intend.
 Oh, well; I'm still going to do it.

-There are multiple benefits to speaking more than one language, so it's definitely something to consider.
+benefits to speaking more than one language, so it's definitely something to consider.
 While you may not be able to master every language there is, because 6,500 is a lot, having at least more than one under your belt is a good start.